-Tang Yi is a Ph.D. student at the University of Hong Kong Faculty of Law, where she also received her Double Bachelor Degree (BSocSc (Government & Laws) & LLB) and MPhil Degree in 2017 and 2020 respectively.
-Yi has been working as a research assistant for Dr. Gu Weixia on a number of research projects relating to international economic law and cross-border dispute resolution.
-Yi’s academic interests include international investment law, international investment arbitration and policy, international commercial arbitration, dispute resolution, comparative law, and cross-border legal issues, with a particular focus on China.
+TANG Yi is a Ph.D. candidate at the University of Hong Kong Faculty of Law, where she also obtained her MPhil Degree and Double Bachelor Degree (BSocSc (Government & Laws) & LLB).
+Yi has been working as a research assistant for Dr. GU Weixia on a number of research projects relating to international economic law and cross-border dispute resolution.
+Yi’s academic interests include international investment law, international investment arbitration and policy, international commercial arbitration, dispute resolution, comparative law, and cross-border legal issues with a particular focus on China.
 Her current Ph.D. research focuses on the tension between public and private interests in investor-State dispute settlement mechanism in times of public health crisis.

-“[Journal Article] GU Weixia & TANG Yi, “China’s Belt and Road Development and A New International Commercial Arbitration Initiative in Asia”, Chinese Review of International Law, no. 1, 2020, pp.105-128.
+GU Weixia & TANG Yi, “China’s Belt and Road Development and A New International Commercial Arbitration Initiative in Asia”, Chinese Review of International Law, Vol. 37, Issue 1, pp.105-128 (2020).

-[Conference Paper] TANG Yi, “Applying PRC’s BITs to HK and Macau SARs: Contradictions between the Chinese Government and Investment Tribunals”, Challenges and Opportunities for Asia-Pacific International Commercial Arbitration and Investor-State Dispute Settlement Symposium, University of Sydney Law School, Australia Sydney, 15 November 2019.”
+TANG Yi, “Applying PRC’s BITs in HK and Macau SARs: Contradictions Between the Chinese Government and Investment Tribunals”, Challenges and Opportunities for Asia-Pacific International Commercial Arbitration and Investor-State Dispute Settlement Symposium, University of Sydney Law School, Australia Sydney, 15 November, 2019.